 Many states require prior approval of acquisitions of "control," as defined under each state's laws and regulations, which may apply to an investment without regard to the intent of the investor.
 In some states, the obligation to obtain approval is imposed on the licensee, and in other states, the prospective investor bears the statutory obligation.
 Depending on the form of entity, the threshold trigger may be limited to voting stock.
 A failure to make the relevant filings and receive the requisite approvals could result in administrative sanctions against the prospective investor or the licensee, including the potential suspension of the license in that state until the requisite approval is obtained.
-These regulatory requirements may discourage potential acquisition proposals or investments that would result in a change of control of us, may delay or prevent acquisition of shares that would result in a change in control of us, and, as a result, may adversely impact demand for, and the trading price of, our Class A common stock.
+These regulatory requirements may discourage potential acquisition proposals or investments that would result in a change of control of us, and, as a result, may adversely impact demand for, and the trading price of, our Class A common stock.